sharuvaruu/sharuvaruu/README.md

-# sharvari salodkar or you can just call me sharuvaruu!!
+# Hey I am Sharvari Salodkar but you can just call me sharuvaruu!!

 Welcome to my GitHub profile!
 I'm Sharvari Salodkar, a passionate software developer and aspiring SDE intern, with a strong focus on Machine Learning, Deep Learning, and Large Language Models.